 You can see signs of Bruce Lee’s legacy scattered throughout Hong Kong.
 There’s the Fist Of Fury statue along the waterfront in Tsim Sha Tsui.
 There’s the Bruce Lee Club on Nathan Road, where the actor lived as a child.
 And then there’s the vast Bruce Lee: Kung Fu, Art, Life exhibition at the Hong Kong Heritage Museum, with hundreds of artefacts and installations from his life and career.

 Outside that museum, a 12-foot-high statue of a lithe, muscular Lee strikes out in a roundhouse kick.
-From the right angle it looks like his foot is touching the sun.

 Lee’s life and personal philosophy was filled with elements of yin and yang.
 He was a street brawler as an adolescent (which eventually got him expelled from one school), but he also danced cha cha.
 He could shatter wooden boards with his famous one-inch punch, but he also wrote poetry.